kaj/kth-kattis-rust/README.md

     ../test.sh

-Before attempting to run 4-heap-overflow, it might be a good idea to set a smallish memory limit.
+Before attempting to run 4-heap-overflow, it might be a good idea to set a smallish memory limit (which is done by the test script).

 ## Kattis-style testing